superfly/docs/apps/deploy-app.html.md

 If you run `fly deploy` on an older Machines App&mdash;an App created using `fly create --machines` or `fly machine run`&mdash;you will be prompted to confirm whether you want to [migrate the App to Apps V2](/docs/apps/migrate-to-v2/).
 </div>

+## Machines not managed by `fly deploy`

 Machines created using `fly deploy` (or as part of a deployment during `fly launch`), or by `fly clone`ing such a Machine, will be updated as a group on all subsequent `fly deploy` commands, as will Machines that existed on a Machines App when it was migrated to the V2 Apps platform.

+New Machines created within an App using `fly machine run` are not automatically managed by `fly deploy`, so these can have their own configuration not matching that of the App, and can be based on a different Docker image.

+## Volume mounts and `fly deploy`

+If a Machine has a mounted [volume](/docs/reference/volumes/), `fly deploy` can't be used to change it.
+You can change its mount point within the Machine, though.
+This is configured in the `[mounts]` section of `fly.toml`.

 ## `fly deploy` configuration in `fly.toml`